148th Reserve Division: History

 During Operation Dragoon, the 148th was ordered to counterattack against the beaches at Le Muy, where the US 45th Infantry Division had landed.
 The German plan was to throw the Allies in the Le Muy – Saint-Raphaël region back into the sea unilaterally.
 With almost no mobile reserves to react against the beach landings, the commander of the 189th Infantry Division, Richard von Schwerin, was ordered to establish an ad hoc battle group (Kampfgruppe) from all nearby units to counterattack the Allied bridgeheads in this area.
 While Schwerin assembled all the men he could find, the 148th Infantry Division near Draguignan encountered heavy resistance from the FFI, which had been reinforced by British paratroopers, upsetting the plan for a swift counterattack toward the beaches.
 After heavy fighting throughout the day, Schwerin ordered his troops to retreat under cover of night.
 At the same time, heavy fighting occurred at Saint-Raphaël.
 Mobile units of the 148th Infantry Division finally had arrived there and encountered the US 3rd Infantry Division, which was trying to take Saint-Raphaël.
 This attack, however, was fruitless.
 By 17 August, the German counter-attacks had been largely defeated, Saint-Raphaël was secured together with a large bridgehead along the coastline, and mobile forces had linked up with the airborne troops in Le Muy.
 French troops had been pouring ashore since 16 August, passing to the left of the American troops with the objective of Toulon and Marseille.

-German Colonel Kleiber in preliminary talks with Brazilian Major Franco Ferreira about the surrender of the 148th Infantry Division to the FEB, after the Battle of Collecchio, on April 29, 1945.
+German Colonel von Kleiber in preliminary talks with Brazilian Major Franco Ferreira about the surrender of the 148th Infantry Division to the FEB, after the Battle of Collecchio, on April 29, 1945.

 By the night of 16/17 August, Army Group G headquarters realized that it could not drive the Allies back into the sea.
 Simultaneously in northern France, the encirclement of the Falaise pocket threatened the loss of large numbers of German forces.
 Given the precarious situation, Adolf Hitler moved away from his "no step backwards" agenda and agreed to an OKW plan for the complete withdrawal of Army Groups G and B. The OKW plan was for all German forces (except the stationary fortress troops) in southern France to move north to link up with Army Group B to form a new defensive line from Sens through Dijon to the Swiss frontier.
 Two German divisions (the 148th and 157th) were to retreat into the French-Italian Alps.
 The Allies were privy to the German plan through Ultra interception.